Kalamazoo County, Michigan

 Kalamazoo County (/ˌkæləməˈzuː/ KAL-ə-mə-ZOO) is a county located in the U.S. state of Michigan.
 As of 2020, the population was 261,670.
 The county seat is Kalamazoo.
 Kalamazoo County is included in the Kalamazoo–Portage, MI Metropolitan Statistical Area.

+Etymology

+The name purportedly means "the mirage or reflecting river" and the original Indian name was "Kikalamazoo".

 History

 Kalamazoo County was organized in 1830, although its set off date is unknown.
 The village of Kalamazoo (then known as Bronson) was made the county seat in 1831.

-The name purportedly means "the mirage or reflecting river" and the original Indian name was "Kikalamazoo".
-See, Etymology of Kalamazoo for detail on the origin of the name.
-See also, List of Michigan county name etymologies.

-Kalamazoo County does not have a county flag.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 580 sqmi, of which 562 sqmi is land and 19 sqmi (3.2%) is water.